Templates · Budgeting

 Living Expenses

-Rent, utilities, groceries, meal plan, and laundry.
+Your day-to-day costs — rent, utilities, groceries, meal plan, laundry.

 ExpenseMonthly CostSemester Total